JvanKatwijk/eti-stuff/README.md

 # eti-stuff

-"eti-stuff" is an attempt to understand the eti structure as defined in ETS 300 799.
+"eti-stuff" is an attempt to understand the eti structure as defined in ETS 300 799 for Digital Audio Broadcasting (DAB and DAB+).

 [eti-cmdline](#eti-cmdline) is based on the dab-cmdline software  with code included from [dabtools](https://github.com/Opendigitalradio/dabtools) to actually decode the eti frames.
 It is - as the name suggests - a command line version.

-eti-cmdline now supports a whole range of devices,
+eti-cmdline now supports a whole range of device (the device is for cmake command, see below):

- - RTLSDR 2832 based dabsticks,
- - AIRspy devices,
+ - RTLSDR: for DABStickes based on Realtek 2832 chipset,
+ - AIRSPY: for Airspy R2 and Airspy mini devices (not for Airspy HF+),
- - SDRPlay RSP devices using the 2.13 SDRplay library,
+ - SDRPLAY: for SDRPlay RSP devices using the 2.13 SDRplay library,
- - SDRPlay RSP devices using the 3.06/7 SDRplay library,
+ - SDRPLAY_V3: for SDRPlay RSP devices using the 3.06/7 SDRplay library,
- - Adalm Pluto devices,
+ - PLUTO: for Adalm Pluto devices,
- - HACKRF devices,
+ - HACKRF: for HackRF devices,
- - LIMESDR devices
+ - LIMESDR: for LimeSDR devices
+ - RTL_TCP: for rtl_tcp input (and multiple DABsticks support),
+ - RAWFILES: for 8bit unsigned raw files
+ - WAVFILES: for 16bit wave files
+ - XML_FILES: for uff and xml files, created by Qt-DAB or Qirx

-When constructing, select the input device of choice in the CMake command
+When constructing, select the input device of choice in the CMake command, for example

+      cmake -DRTLSDR=ON  # for DABSticks
+      cmake -DRAWFILES=ON # for u8 raw files
+      make
+      sudo make install

 By piping the output from eti-cmdline into dablib_gtk, a more or less complete DAB receiver exists.